Stirling: Roman and early Medieval

-Its other notable geographic feature is its proximity to the lowest site of subjugation of the River Forth.
+Its other notable geographic feature is its proximity to the lowest crossing point of the River Forth.
 Control of the bridge brought military advantage in times of unrest and excise duty, or pontage dues, in peacetime.
 Unsurprisingly excise men were installed in a covered booth in the centre of the bridge to collect tax from any entering the royal burgh with goods.
 Stirling remained the river's lowest reliable crossing point (that is, without a weather-dependent ferry or seasonal ford) until the construction of the Alloa Swing Bridge between Throsk and Alloa in 1885.

 The city has two Latin mottoes, which appeared on the earliest burgh seal of which an impression of 1296 is on record.
 The first alludes to the story as recorded by Boece who relates that in 855 Scotland was invaded by two Northumbrian princes, Osbrecht and Ella.
 They united their forces with the Cumbrian Britons in order to defeat the Scots.
 Having secured Stirling castle, they built the first stone bridge over the Forth.

 On the top they reportedly raised a crucifix with the inscription: "Anglos, a Scotis separat, crux ista remotis; Arma hic stant Bruti; stant Scoti hac sub cruce tuti."
 Bellenden translated this loosely as "I am free marche, as passengers may ken, To Scottis, to Britonis, and to Inglismen."
 It may be the stone cross was a tripoint for the three kingdom's borders or marches; the cross functioning both as a dividing territorial marker, and as a uniting witness stone like in the Bible story in Joshua 22.
 "Angles and Scots here demarked, By this cross kept apart.
 Brits and Scots armed stand near, By this cross stand safe here."
 This would make the cross on the centre of the first stone bridge the Heart of Scotland.

 The Stirling seal has only the second part, in a slightly different form: